MicrosoftDocs/azure-dev-docs/articles/ai/intelligent-app-templates.md

 zone_pivot_groups: intelligent-apps-languages-top-four
 ---

-# AI app templates
+# AI application templates

-This section of the documentation introduces you to the *AI app templates* and related articles that use these templates to demonstrate how to perform key developer tasks.
-AI app templates provide you with well-maintained, easy to deploy reference implementations that help to ensure a high-quality starting point for your AI apps.
+This section of the documentation introduces you to the *AI application templates* and related articles that use these templates to demonstrate how to perform key developer tasks.
+AI application templates provide you with well-maintained, easy to deploy reference implementations that help to ensure a high-quality starting point for your AI apps.

-There are two categories of AI app templates, **building blocks** and **end-to-end solutions**.
+There are two categories of AI application templates, **building blocks** and **end-to-end solutions**.

 ## Building blocks